jeffreykegler/hoonlint/misc/whitespace.md

 should be indented one stop after the head.

-* The subhead of a head-split 2-jogging hoon should be one newline-equivalent after the the rune line, and should be indented one stop less than the head.
+* The subhead of a head-split 2-jogging hoon should be one vertical gap after the the rune line, and should be indented one stop less than the head.
 This style is more indentation-conserving than backdenting.